The Problem of Pain

 Dr. Charlie Kwok

 Charlie completed her PhD studies with Dr. Gareth Hathway and Prof. Victoria Chapman at the University of Nottingham, U.K., and her first post-doctoral training with Prof. Maria Fitzgerald at University College London.
 She joined the lab in November, 2016.
 She will be researching the short and long term consequences of pain and opioid treatments during early life, and the relationship between chronic pain and motor functions.
 Outside of the lab she likes to run, cook and travel.
 She has toured all over Asia and Europe and is looking forward to new adventures in North America.

 Originally from Ottawa, Heather completed a BSc in Biochemistry at Queen's University and is excited to be continuing her studies at the Hotchkiss Brain Institute!
-Heather's research project investigates the role of microglia in the acute and repeated response to morphine, as well as the role of microglial P2X7Rs in the development of analgesic tolerance.
-Outside the lab, Heather enjoys an active role in the Hotchkiss Brain Institute Trainee Organization, hiking and skiing, and volunteering at the Children’s Cottage Society.
+Heather defended her PhD in May 2017, and is now working towards her MD at the University of Calgary.
+Heather's research investigates the role of microglia in response to morphine, as well as the role of microglial P2X7Rs in the development of analgesic tolerance.
+Outside the lab, Heather enjoys an active role in the Leaders in Medicine program, hiking and skiing, and volunteering at the Children’s Cottage Society.

 Jiaying (JOY) Li